A Messenger of Spring

 Or, perhaps you can go on “tanshun” (literally “explore spring,”) borrowing the ancient terminology for exploring plums.
 Spring can be found everywhere.
 Explore your neighborhood and enjoy each and every piece of spring that has arrived early!

 Plum blossoms taught me that after every winter comes spring.
 We’re almost there.
-Let us overcome the pandemic and welcome bright spring together.
+Welcome bright spring together.

 [Access] About 10 mins walk from Exit 1 at Osaka Business Park Station.